CLRX/CLRX-mirror/doc/GalliumAbi.md

 * 3-5 - global size for each dimension
 * 6-8 - local size for each dimension

-Argument griddim holds number of dimensions.
+An argument griddim holds number of dimensions.
 Argument gridoffset holds 3 values of the global offset.

 Userdata tooks 4 first scalar registers and holds: